Updated 24 March 2022

-Mergers and acquisitions are often mentioned in the same breath, but they’re very different beasts.
-If you are joining forces with another business to create a new company, this presents its own unique set of challenges.
+Mergers and acquisitions are often mentioned in the same breath, but the merger of two UK companies works in a very different way from a takeover.
+If your small business wants to join forces with another to create a new company, this presents its own unique set of challenges.

 Merging two companies as equal partners is a delicate process to manage – indeed, true mergers are relatively uncommon, as more often one company tends to be the junior partner.
 Even more than an acquisition, a merger needs to be mutually beneficial, with the goals and demands of both companies given equal weight.
 But if you can get the balance right, a merger may have the advantage over an acquisition by preserving the best qualities of both companies, without one superseding the other.